mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_integrators.rst

 Almost all integrators use the concept of *path depth*.
 Here, a path refers to a chain of scattering events that starts at the light source and ends at the camera.
-It is oten useful to limit the path depth when rendering scenes for preview purposes, since this reduces the amount of computation that is necessary per pixel.
+It is often useful to limit the path depth when rendering scenes for preview purposes, since this reduces the amount of computation that is necessary per pixel.
 Furthermore, such renderings usually converge faster and therefore need fewer samples per pixel.
 Then reference-quality is desired, one should always